Maagans/Projekt-tool/README.md

    cd backend
    npm install
    ```
+   _Run the four commands above inside the server's terminal (PowerShell on Windows or Bash on Linux/Mac).
+Run them one line at a time._

 3. **Configure environment**
    - Copy `backend/.env.example` to `backend/.env` and set production values for `DATABASE_URL` and `JWT_SECRET`.
    - Run the database bootstrap once:
      ```bash
      psql -U <db_user> -d <database> -a -f setup-db.sql
      ```
+   - If the command reports that `psql` is missing, install the PostgreSQL client tools or ask your database administrator to run it for you.
    - Record the administrator credentials entered during bootstrap.
 4. **Build frontend**
    ```bash